15 Most Vulnerable Jobs in America if a Recession Hits

 New Africa/Adobe real estate agent giving house key to couple indoors

-A looming recession means people are less likely to go house hunting, especially since mortgage rates on average have doubled over the past year.
+A looming recession means people are less likely to go house hunting, especially since mortgage rates have doubled on average over the past year.

-Plus, those who remember the housing market crash of the Great Recession are unlikely to want to buy a new home amid another one — even if this recession is less extreme.
+Plus, those who remember the housing market crash of the Great Recession are unlikely to want to buy a new home during another one — even if this recession is less extreme.
 When homes are not in demand, neither are the agents who sell them.

 Anything that could be automated